invisi101/searxng-local/README.md

 It uses a Python virtual environment and can be completely removed with one command.

 ---
-## Only tested on Debian and Pop OS so far
+## Only tested on Debian and Pop OS so far.
+Won't work on Mac/Windows.
 Previous instances of SearxNG or aliases in .bashrc or .zshrc can clash with this install.
-It is recommended you firstly backup then remove all just SearxNG instances, folders, files before installing this.
+It is recommended you firstly backup then remove all such SearxNG instances, folders, files before installing this.

 ## Installation
 Run the following commands (do not include any (if they even appear) ```bash lines):